OSU Materials Management Policy for Changes to Compost Materials Collection

 OSU Food Vendors Contracted by OSU

 OSU Contract Managers are encouraged to review the current contract requirements for all vendors that are selling or distributing food on the OSU Campus.
-Contracts should stipulate the requirements of this policy as part of the vendor’s terms for successfully fulfilling the contract, as soon as possible.
+As soon as possible, contracts should stipulate the requirements of this policy as part of the vendor’s terms for successfully fulfilling the contract.
 Current vendors that have adopted the use of all acceptable fiber based packaging materials will be encouraged to participate in OSU’s composting collection program.

-Vendors that are not in compliance with this policy will not have compost collected after January 1, 2017.
+Vendors that are not in compliance with this policy will not have compost collected.

 Public Area Composting

 Areas of Campus such as Valley Library and North Porch Café that host and manage compost collection in public spaces will no longer accept serving ware of any type in their compost.
 Building occupants and visitors should be directed to place these items in the trash bins.
-Building representatives that manage these collections will be required to receive training from Campus Recycling in order to continue providing for public area compost collection.
+In order to continue providing compost collection for public use, building representatives that manage these collections will be required to receive training from Campus Recycling.
 Contact us to learn about training opportunities.

 Other Managers or designated staff of event venues such as the Memorial Union, LaSells Stewart Center and CH2M Hill Alumni Center that provide ongoing public area compost collection will also be required to modify their collection and receive training.